randr000/react_pyodide_data_prep/README.md

 - txt
 - json

 If a json file is uploaded, the data must have a format of 'split' or 'records'.
-Click [here](https://pandas.pydata.org/docs/reference/api/pandas.read_json.html) to see how these to JSON string formats are structured.
+Click [here](https://pandas.pydata.org/docs/reference/api/pandas.read_json.html) to see how these JSON string formats are structured.

 Max Sources: N/A